 While most 80s kids wanted to be a mermaid, Ariel was obsessed with the human world.
 After falling in love at first sight with Eric, a land-dwelling human, Ariel makes a deal with an evil sea witch to grow some legs.
 It takes a wild adventure and a squawking pigeon to find their way to love in each other's arms.

 The Land Before Time

 Join Littlefoot and his friends in this 1988 classic.
-Get taken back to tree stars and friendship, and who could forget sweet little Ducky?
+Get taken back to the stars and friendship, and who could forget sweet little Ducky?
 Yep, yep, yep!
 Your kids are sure to enjoy the adventure of these little dinosaurs as they try to stay out of the Sharptooth's grip.

 The Last Unicorn

-Love, adventure, and a little bit of magic make The Last Unicorn a movie you will never forget.
+Love, adventure, and a bit of magic make The Last Unicorn a movie you will never forget.
 Follow Amalthea as she tries to figure out if she truly is the last unicorn of her kind.
 Watch her fall in love with Prince Lir before making her way back to her forest home.

 All Dogs Go to Heaven

 Get the tissues ready for this one!
 Charlie is a bad dog, literally.
 But, when he escapes from heaven, he finds a little girl that captures his heart.
 He has to work to keep her safe before going back to heaven.